 Your application must always include a project description.
-You must use the DFF project description template which can be found at DFF's website.
-The project description must not exceed 5 A4 pages (including figures, tables, etc.) and maximum 15,000 characters including spaces, figure captions, formulas, etc. - regardless of whether it includes figures or not.
+It is recommended that you use DFF's project description template which can be found at https://example.com/the-DFF website must not exceed 5 A4 pages (including figures, tables, etc.) and maximum 15,000 characters including spaces, figure captions, formulas, etc. - regardless of whether it includes figures or not.
 You must use the font Times New Roman, font size 12, at least 2 cm margin on the left, right, top and bottom, and line spacing of 1.5.
 DFF's project description template meets these requirements.
 In tables and figure texts, font size 10 and line spacing 1.0 may be used.